 This additive is now cultured with aspergillus mold in small factories in Mexico and Africa.
 People with mold sensitivities and previous toxic mold exposure can have problems taking citric acid because it’s made with toxic mold.4

 Magnesium citrate is available in capsules, tablets, soft gels, and flavored drink powder.
-If you want super clean ingredients, heavy metal tested, produced via natural fermentation with NO synthetics, try this one from Perfect Supplements, which is very affordable compared to other brands (KS10 for 10% off), and if your kids don’t like powders mixed into water, try these chewables from Raise Them Well.
+If you want super clean ingredients, heavy metal tested, produced via natural fermentation with NO synthetics, try this powder from Perfect Supplements, (or capsules) which is very affordable compared to other brands (KS10 for 10% off), and if your kids don’t like powders mixed into water, try these chewables from Raise Them Well.

 4. Magnesium Oxide